 Additionally, the ability of the projects to generate tools to use in clinical practice/R&D to understand health determinants and the ability to share this knowledge through publications will be observed along the programme.
-In line with the challenges of todays' scientific landscape, the performance of IHI JU will be also evaluated by looking at the examples of projects that will be able to generate people-centred integrated healthcare solutions, and to produce innovations enabling the integration and management of health care data as well as the use of artificial intelligence applied to healthcare.
+In line with the challenges of today's scientific landscape, the performance of IHI JU will be also evaluated by looking at examples of projects that will be able to generate people-centred integrated healthcare solutions, and to produce innovations enabling the integration and management of health care data as well as the application of artificial intelligence to healthcare.

-Ultimately, IHI JU will have to demonstrate the ability to translate knowledge into innovation, to address public health needs and to help contribute to a globally competitive EU health care industry through the novelties and inventions deriving from its funded projects.
+Ultimately, IHI JU will have to demonstrate the ability to translate knowledge into innovation, to address public health needs, and to help contribute to a globally competitive EU health care industry through the novelties and inventions deriving from its funded projects.

-These IHI JU peculiarities have been translated into a monitoring framework that consists in a matrix of key performance indicators stratified in 3 levels (along the template provided by the EC-RTD):
+These aspects of IHI JU's nature have been translated into a monitoring framework that consists of a matrix of key performance indicators stratified in 3 levels (in line with the template provided by the EC-RTD):